lucasschejtman/resttogql-workshop/instructions/content/10_prerequisites/11_software.md

 weight = 20
 +++

-Before we begin coding, there are a few things we need to install, update, and configure in the Cloud9 environment.
+Before you begin coding, there are a few things you need to install, update, and configure in the Cloud9 environment.

 ### Installing and updating

-In the Cloud9 terminal, **run the following commands** to install and update some software we'll be using for this workshop:
+In the Cloud9 terminal, **run the following commands** to install and update some software you'll be using for this workshop:

 ```bash
 # Update the AWS CLI